TOKYO ELECTRON LIMITED

 Active Involvement of Diverse Human Resources

 We seek to be a corporation where a diverse range of employees can work to their full potential.
-By developing a workplace where anyone, irrespective of gender, nationality, age, background or ability, can work easily and feel motivated, TEL will promote creation of an environment where the diversity of talent leads to greater competitiveness.
+By developing a workplace where anyone, irrespective of gender, nationality, age, background or ability, can work easily and feel motivated, we will promote creation of an environment where the diversity of talent leads to greater competitiveness.

-As of March 31, 2021
+As of March 31, 2025

 Employee voices | Active Involvement of Employees with Various Nationalities